j5onrf/dots/waybar/waybar-0.13.0-release/README.md

     IgnorePkg = waybar
     ```

-This ensures the restoration of critical functionality until a future version of Waybar either re-introduces this behavior or a decision is made to adopt the new two-module configuration paradigm.
+This ensures the restoration of critical functionality until a future version of Waybar either re-introduces this behavior or a decision is made to adopt another bar.